Use one of 6 ways to work out the value of goods produced outside of the EU, for Customs Duty, VAT calculations and trade statistics.

 - any excise duties or other charges payable on import to the UK

 HMRC uses your import value to compile the UK’s trade statistics.
-You don’t need to complete a separate form to declare a value for trade statistics - you simply declare the value in Box 46 of the SAD or form C88.
+You do not need to complete a separate form to declare a value for trade statistics - just declare the value in box 46 of the customs declaration.

-If ad valorem customs duty (see glossary) is chargeable as a percentage of the value on your imported goods, then the value you have to declare for statistical purposes will be the same as the value calculated for customs purposes.
+If Customs Duty is chargeable as a percentage of the value on your imported goods, then the value you must declare for statistics will be the same as the value you calculated for customs.

-Value for trade statistics when customs duty isn’t chargeable
+Value for trade statistics when Customs Duty is not chargeable

-If ad valorem customs duty isn’t chargeable on your goods, then the value to declare for trade statistics purposes will be based on the price paid or payable to the seller.
-However, a number of adjustments must be made.
+If Customs Duty is not chargeable on your goods, then the value to declare for trade statistics will be based on the price you pay to the seller.
+But you must make a number of adjustments.

-The following items should be added to the price paid or payable when calculating the value for trade statistics:
+Add the following items to the price you’ll pay when calculating the value for trade statistics: